tkjode/homelab/README.md

 - A GitHub Actions runner localized inside the target environment (eg. my home network)
 - Proxmox API Key + Secret
 - Sufficient CPU+Memory on the target compute node to run all the intended workloads
+- A hosted zone in AWS and a Route53 enabled user/role to do DNS-01 challenges for LetsEncrypt/certbot.

 ## Journal